msolli/proletarian/README.md

 - updating search indexes
 - batch imports and exports

-If you're already using PostgreSQL as your main database, there are some very nice advantages to having your job queue in PostgreSQL as well:
+If you're already using PostgreSQL as your main database, there is one very nice advantage to having your job queue in PostgreSQL as well:

-- Using a transaction, you can atomically commit changes to the database along with the queueing of the job.
-A common use-case for this is sending an email after some action in the web application, e.g. when a user creates an account you want to send them a confirmation email.
+Using a transaction, you can atomically commit changes to the database along with the queueing of the job.
+A common use-case for this is sending an email after some action in the web application, e.g., when a user creates an account you want to send them a confirmation email.
 You want the creation of the account, and the enqueuing of the email job to either succeed or fail together.
 This is sometimes called the Outbox Pattern in distributed computing literature.
-- Similarly, in your worker job, if you're doing some processing that involves writing to the database, the changes will only be committed if the job as a whole succeeds.
-The job will be removed from the queue in the same transaction.

 ## Usage